 For most people, thrombolysis needs to be given within four and a half hours of your stroke symptoms starting.
 In some circumstances, your doctor may decide that it could still be of benefit within six hours.
 However, the more time that passes, the less effective thrombolysis will be.
 This is why it's important to get to the hospital as quickly as possible when your symptoms start.

 After thrombolysis, 10% more patients survive and live independently.
 Despite its benefits, there is a risk that thrombolysis can cause bleeding in your brain.
 This happens to about one in 25 people within seven days of thrombolysis, and this can be fatal in about one in 40 cases.
 The sooner you are treated, the better the chances of improvement, and the lower the risk of harm.

 Who can have thrombolysis?

 Not everyone who has an ischaemic stroke is suitable for thrombolysis.
-At present around 12% of people who are admitted to hospital with a stroke are eligible to receive it.
+At present, around 12% of people who are admitted to the hospital with a stroke are eligible to receive it.
 If you are not suitable, it may be because:

-- you had a bleed in in the brain
+- You had a bleed in the brain.

-- you do not reach hospital in time
+- You do not reach the hospital in time.

-Thrombectomy is a treatment that physically removes the clot.
+Thrombectomy is a treatment that physically removes a clot from the brain.
 It usually involves inserting a mesh device into an artery in your groin, moving it up to the brain, and pulling the clot out.
-It only works with people where the blood clot is in a large artery, but in these people it is more effective than thrombolysis.
-Like thrombolysis, it has to be carried out within hours of a stroke starting.
-As yet this is only available in a small number of UK hospitals, but it may become more widespread.
+It only works with people where the blood clot is in a large artery.